1 Introducing Zig

 1.8.2 A better look at the object type

-But if we look closely at the type of the string_object object below, you will find that this object is a constant pointer (hence the *const annotation) to an array of 43 elements (or 43 bytes).
-Each element is a single byte (more precisely, an unsigned 8 bit integer - u8), that is why we have the [43:0]u8 portion of the type below.
-In other words, the string stored inside the string_object object is 43 bytes long.
-That is why you have the type *const [43:0]u8 below.
+But if we look closely at the type of the string literal value exposed below, you will find that this object is a constant pointer (hence the *const annotation) to an array of 16 elements (or 16 bytes).
+Each element is a single byte (more precisely, an unsigned 8 bit integer - u8), that is why we have the [16:0]u8 portion of the type below.
+In other words, the string literal value exposed below is 16 bytes long.

-Now, if we create an pointer to the simple_array object, then, we get a constant pointer to an array of 4 elements (*const [4]i32), which is very similar to the type of the string_object object.
-This demonstrates that a string object (or a string literal) in Zig is already a pointer to an array.
+Now, if we create an pointer to the simple_array object, then, we get a constant pointer to an array of 4 elements (*const [4]i32), which is very similar to the type of the string literal value.
+This demonstrates that a string literal value in Zig is already a pointer to a null-terminated array of bytes.

 const std = @import("std");